Information security vs. cyber security: The definitive guide

 • Legal issues: the attacks can lead to breaches of contracts

-Having regular cyber attack assessments can save companies money.
+Having regular cyberattack assessments can save companies money.
 It can also remove embarrassing errors.
 One cyber-attack can ruin an entire year.

-Security and Vulnerability Assessment
+Security and vulnerability assessment

 These assessments are systematically done to pick out possible risks within a system.
 From here, the risks get a level indicating how serious each one is.
 After, there will be recommendations on how to improve each one.